 passedwhen the Ops Manager deployment successfully completes.

-Note: Ops Manager 1.7 security features require you to create a fully qualified domain name in order to access Ops Manager during the initial configuration.
+Note: For security, Ops Manager 1.7 and later require that you log in using a fully qualified domain name during the initial configuration.

 Create a DNS entry for the IP address that you used for Ops Manager.
 You must use this fully qualified domain name when you log into Ops Manager in the Configure Ops Manager Director for AWS step below.